Create an automation from scratch in ActiveCampaign

 Since we might be using multiple forms that add people to the Master List, it makes sense to start this automation whenever anyone is added to this list rather than having a different trigger for each form.

-4. To finish configuring this trigger, click "Add Start."
+5. To finish configuring this trigger, click "Save."

 Add the "Send an email" action to your automation

-Once you configure the trigger, we'll present you with a "Add a new action" modal.
-From here, you can choose which action your contact should encounter first when they enter your automation.
+Once you configure the trigger, you can choose which action your contact should encounter first when they enter your automation.

-To continue with our example, we're going to add the "Send an email" action to the workflow so we can send an automated "Welcome" email to new subscribers.
+To continue with our example, we're going to add the "Send an email" action to the automation so we can send an automated "Welcome" email to new subscribers.

 Note that only contacts who provide an email address can be sent emails.